-Wildfang's "I Really Care" Jacket Is The Best Response To Melania Trump's Offensive Jacket Choice
+Wildfang's "I Really Care" Jacket Puts Melania Trump's Offensive Jacket Choice In Its Place

 Melania Trump made one hell of a fashion choice recently when she popped up wearing a $39 Zara jacket with the words, "I really don't care, do u?" painted on the back of the piece on Thursday, June 21.
 But the problem wasn't the jacket itself — it was the fact that she decided to wear this look on her way to visit an children's immigrant center in McAllen, Texas, that same day.
 Now, Wildfang's "I Really Care" jacket, which already sold out, is the ultimate clap back to Melania's offensive jacket choice.

 Many found Melania's outerwear to be highly offensive, given the setting.
 And the bold statement from her clothing choice left the media and Twitter users alike wondering why the First Lady of the United States would choose to wear this coat to see migrant families that have been torn apart by the Trump administration's zero-tolerance immigration policy.